 Taiwan is an amazing place and Sarah and I were surprised at how wonderfully diverse it is.
 From the metropolis of Taipei to wide-open landscapes and everything in between, Taiwan enchanted.
 Making beautiful pictures of Taiwan was actually quite easy because this place is a photographers dream.
 Because Taiwan is a small island, you can be making interesting street photos in the city and, just a few hours later, setting up your tripod in a tea field making landscape photos.

-23 Gorgeous Pictures of Taiwan from Our Independent Tour
+A Gallery of 23 Gorgeous Pictures of Taiwan from Our Independent Tour

 Dalongdong Baoan Temple, Taipei